edgedb/edgedb/docs/edgeql/sets.rst

   db> select count(User);
   {2}

-It may also be an *alias*, which can be defined in a :ref:`WITH block
+It may also be an *alias*, which can be defined in a :ref:`with block
 <ref_eql_with>` or as an :ref:`alias declaration <ref_eql_sdl_aliases>` in your
 schema.